 The innovation lies in the fact that it covers all the different fields of biotic interactions, from genes to ecosystems, in natural or human modified ecosystems.
 Model organisms will be considered as a whole, to allow a better understanding and thus predict their capacity to adapt from the scale of the organism to that of the ecosystem when facing climate change.

-Led by Dominique Roby from the Plant-Microorganism Interaction Laboratory and Etienne Danchin, from the Evolution and Biological Diversity Unit, this project associates the CNRS (National Center for Scientific Research), INRA (French National Institute for Agricultural Research), the INPT (National Institute of Polytechnics of Toulouse), the ENFA (Graduate School in Agronomy) and the UT3 (Paul Sabatier University).
+Led by Dominique Roby from the Plant-Microorganism Interaction Laboratory and Etienne Danchin, from the Evolution and Biological Diversity Unit, this project associates the CNRS (National Center for Scientific Research), INRA (French National Institute for Agricultural Research), the INP-ENSAT (National Institute of Polytechnics of Toulouse), the Paul Sabatier University and the Perpignan Via Domitia University.
 TULIP has been labelled Laboratory of Excellence "LabEx", which brought significant funding to: